 Kullman, Kim (forthcoming, 2017) Universalising and particularising design with Professor Kawauchi.
 In Spinney, Justin, Reimer, Suzanne & Pinch, Philip (eds.)
 Mobilising Design.
 Routledge: London.

 Bates, C, Imrie, R & Kullman, K (eds.)
 (2017) Care and Design: Bodies, Buildings, Cities.
 Wiley-Blackwell: Oxford.

 Kullman, K (2016) Prototyping bodies: a post-phenomenology of wearable simulations.
 Design Studies, 47: 73-90.

 (3).
-Experimental methodologies: I have increasingly approached geographical enquiry as an experimental endeavour, where participants and researchers compose temporary set-ups to momentarily disrupt the practices of each other in order to reveal new possibilities in them and explore more involved styles of social science.
+Experimental methodologies: I have increasingly approached geographical enquiry as an experimental endeavour, where participants and researchers compose temporary set-ups to momentarily disrupt the practices of each other in order to reveal new possibilities in them and explore more involved modes of social science.

 Kullman, Kim (2014) The mobile life of screens: digital imaging on school journeys in Helsinki.
 In Bates, C (ed.)
 Video Methods: Social Science Research in Motion.
 Routledge: London.